bonomali/new-project-ny/README.md

 src/api> ./gradlew start
 ```

-and the app by:
+and the web by:

 ```
-> cd src/app
+> cd src/web
-src/app> yarn build
+src/web> yarn build
-src/app> yarn start
+src/web> yarn start
 ```

 If ever builds don't seem to be working exactly right, try cleaning your build